joewhitsitt/joewhitsitt.github.io/_pages/tubing.md

     </div>
     <div id="collapseThi" class="collapse" role="tabpanel" aria-labelledby="headingThirteen">
       <div class="card-block">
         Not allowed at this place.
 So forget your plans to build a floating island of tubes.
-I recommend the foot/butt method as it works well in a pinch and is a great way to bond with each other (puns intended), but they have noodle floats that work okay..
-You will see the foot/butt method makes perfect sense once we are in the water and the noodles fail.
+I recommend the "toe in butt" method as it works well in a pinch and is a great way to bond with each other (puns intended), <strike>but they have noodle floats that work okay</strike>..
+You will see the "toe in butt" method makes perfect sense once we are in the water and the noodles fail.
       </div>
     </div>
   </div>